 “Today you have this short-term phenomenon, that’s completely price-driven, where natural gas is butting its way into the short-term markets and it’s completely price sensitive on the coal side, on the power generating side, that we’ve seen this summer that’s helped to balance the market a little bit.

 But the kind of demand growth that we’re seeing is really based on big, long-term capital investment.
 And so it’s big power generation.
 It’s steel plants.
 It’s fertilizer plants.
 And we are seeing a tremendous amount of interest and growth along our big interstate pipeline that we think is probably a couple years out from really showing itself.
 Once all that capital is investment, that’s very sustainable demand growth.”

 On one side is the supply growth.
 On the other side, said Armstrong, is demand growth.
 In between is “a lot of infrastructure,” not only from “these great natural gas resources, but…the natural gas liquids that will be coming off of this and…the petrochemical industry that’s expanding rapidly as well…The industry fundamentals are very favorable for our business.”

-Independent producers rarely are given credit for what they've done to continue to lower the costs and increase the productivity of their drilling operations, he noted.
+Armstrong said the independent producers rarely are given credit for what they’ve done to continue to lower the costs and increase the productivity of their drilling operations.

 “They really are presenting the U.S. today with a great value opportunity, but it is going to take a lot of infrastructure and a lot of regulatory hurdles to get through to get that infrastructure built out…I do think there’s a question around who’s going to win all the opportunities amongst the big midstream players,” he said.
 “We’ve had a long-term strategy for quite some time on the infrastructure space that we really believe that long-term it’s going to be the players that have the large scale, most efficient, most reliable assets that are going to win in these basins.